UKHomeOfficeForms/govuk-template-compiler/README.md

 Other options are passed onto the [serve-static](https://www.npmjs.com/package/serve-static) configuration, and more details can be found in [the serve-static documentation](https://www.npmjs.com/package/serve-static)

+# Nonce values
+Version 18.0.0 and above of HOF provides and requires a nonce value for all inline javascript, as unsafe-inline is disabled.
+Older versions (pre 18.0.0) will work with the hof-govuk-template templates as expected as the nonce value fields will only be added if a nonce value is provided by the version of HOF.

 ## Example

 There is an example implmentation in '/example'.
 To run: